meat-and-potatoes (mēt ănd pǝtā′tōs) adj. fundamental; down-to-earth; basic

 For many children, though, the transition from story writing to essay writing can be confusing.
 To begin with, the structures are different.
 Students are no longer dealing with a plot, characters, setting, conflict, and a resolution.
 Now they must come up with an introduction, a thesis statement, a body, and a conclusion.

-In addition to that, stories are written to entertain readers, while essays (which can also be entertaining) are primarily meant to reveal the writer’s attitude and knowledge about particular subjects.
+Additionally, stories are written to entertain readers, while essays (which can also be entertaining) are primarily meant to reveal the writer’s attitude and knowledge about particular subjects.

 In its simplest definition, an essay is the writer saying to the reader: This is what I think, and here’s why.